 All rates as set out in this guidance are correct as of April 2023.
-Contributions will be index linked to the Building Cost Information Service (BCIS) All-in Tender Price Index at April 2023.
+Contributions will be index linked to the Building Cost Information Service (BCIS) All-in Tender Price Index at April 2023, which may go up or go down.
 The index figure at April 2023 is 382.
 This will be the relevant index within any Legal Agreement.
 Affordable housing commuted sums will not be index linked.